Hedgehog flea: Reproduction

 The flea's reproductive cycle is closely connected with that of the host species.
 The female breeds only in the nest of a breeding hedgehog, and this is probably prompted by host hormones, as in the case of the rabbit flea, Spilopsyllus cuniculi.

 The female flea lays eggs in the host's nesting material.
 Once hatched, larvae feed on faeces, which include dried blood, and on other material in the nest, then pupate, and adult fleas emerge from the pupae after several days, with variations which depend on temperature and other factors.
 The lifecycle can be repeated in weeks.

 Range

-The species is most commonly found on hedgehogs in western and northern Europe, including the British Isles, but it is also established in hedgehog populations in other European countries, including the Czech Republic, Croatia, Greece, and the Ukraine, and in North Africa.
+The species is most commonly found on hedgehogs in western and northern Europe, including the British Isles, but it is also established in hedgehog populations in other European countries, including the Czech Republic, Croatia, Greece, and Ukraine, and in North Africa.

 European hedgehogs are an invasive exotic species in New Zealand, but exceptionally the population there is entirely without the hedgehog flea.
 The fleas probably did not survive the long journey by sea from Europe.